aplteam/MarkAPL/Docs/MarkAPL.md

 #### homeFolder

 This points to the folder where MarkAPL.html and MarkAPL_CheatSheet.html and the default CSS files live.
 If this is not set then **_MarkAPL_** tries to find it:

+1. First it checks whether MarkAPL was loaded as a Tatin package.
+If that's the case then the parent space's name is `_tatin`, and it carries a variable `∆HOME` that points to where the `files/` folder lives which contains the documents required.
-1. First it tries to find the two HTML files in the current directory.
+1. Next it tries to find the two HTML files in the current directory.
-2. Next it tries to find them in a sub-folder `Files\` within the current directory.
+1. Next it tries to find them in a sub-folder `Files\` within the current directory.
-3. Next it investigates whether **_MarkAPL_** was loaded with SALT.
+1. Next it investigates whether **_MarkAPL_** was loaded with SALT.
 If so it tries to find those files from the folder SALT has loaded the script from.
-4. Finally it tries to find them in a sub-folder `Files\` within the SALT source folder.
+1. Finally it tries to find them in a sub-folder `Files\` within the SALT source folder.
-5. If that fails `homefolder` is set to the current directory.
+1. If that fails `homefolder` is set to the current directory.
 However, that means that some functionality might not work.
    It might be better to set `homeFolder` in such cases.

+Note that with version 9.3 the search strategy for the home folder has changed: now MarkAPL first checks whether MarkAPL is a [Tatin](https://github.com/aplteam/Tatin "Link to Tatin on GitHub") package.

 #### ignoreEmbeddedParms